eXparity/exparity-stub/README.md

 How To Create Random Types, Collections, and Beans
 --------------------------------------------------

-The RandomBuilder class will create random instances of java primitive and native types and fully populate Java Beans with random data.
+The RandomBuilder class will create random instances of java primitive and native types and fully populate Java types with random data.
 It is ideal for testing persistence, marshaling, and for unit and integration testing.
 Random objects can be created using the static methods exposed on either the RandomBuilder class or the BeanBuilder class.
 The preferred approach is to use the RandomBuilder class is it provides a terser interface, however when applying multiple overrides to the builder the BeanBuilder may be better.

 The RandomBuilder can be used to create random values for primitives, for arrays, and for complete object graphs where the classes follow the Java Beans naming standard for getters and settter.
 For example